 These were the words bating me ahead of my boat trip down Brazil’s famed Rio Negro with Amazon Nature Tours.
-A path so deep into the forest we would see no planes, boats, tourists or other signs of human life apart from local villages who forged their livelihood from the land.
+We saw no planes, boats, or life apart from local villages forging their livelihood from the land.

 The Rio Negro – Amazon Rainforest

-Early each morning we ventured out on our motorised canoe trip as the forest came alive with bird song and the dawn swallowed up the remnants of the previous night.
-Mid-morning was a daily forest walk followed by an afternoon canoe trip in amongst the flooded forest, followed by a night canoe trip in search of the elusive caiman who is king under the security of the darkened sky.
-It was on these night excursions the air was rife with the sounds of the forest, mating calls of frogs and stars blanketed the night sky.
+Each dawn we set off in motorised canoes as the forest came alive with bird song.
+Mid-morning was a daily forest walk followed by an afternoon canoe trip in amongst the flooded forest.
+Followed by a night canoe trip in search of the elusive caiman who is king under the security of the darkened sky.
+It was on these night excursions the air was rife with the sounds of the forest, frog mating calls of frogs and stars blanketed the night sky.